Sometimes the hardest part of using WordPress is knowing where to turn when things go wrong. Where do you turn when you need WordPress help?

 - For free plugins, check WordPress.org to find the plugin’s support forum.
 First, search for the plugin in the official WordPress.org plugin directory.
 Then click the “view support forum” button in the right column.

 I Need Immediate WordPress Help!
 I Don’t Have Time For Any Of This.

 If you’re not the DIY type, you probably just want to hand your problem off to someone who knows what they’re doing.

 Every WordPress website owner should have a skilled WordPress person they can turn to when they need a bit of help.
 Fortunately, WordPress is the most popular web building system in the world.
 There’s a lot of WordPress support available.

-- WP Curve is a great option for WordPress site owners who need help on an ongoing basis.
-For a low monthly fee, WP Curve will help you with an unlimited number of small WordPress assignments (installing plugins, running updates, making small changes to your theme, etc.).
-And they’re available 24/7 to help you with your WordPress challenges.
+- RipplePop is one option for WordPress site owners who need help on an ongoing basis.
+For a set monthly fee, RipplePop will help you with an unlimited number of small WordPress assignments (installing plugins, running updates, making small changes to your theme, etc.).
+RipplePop is available to help you with all of your WordPress challenges.

 - Friends and family.
 Ask around.
 You might be surprised to learn that someone close to you (or their niece or nephew) is a budding WordPress expert.